 The M.A.M. program requires the satisfactory completion of a two-term internship in a church or agency setting appropriate to the student’s area of specialization.
 The internship runs from August to May and carries six term hours of academic credit.
 While the student registers for three hours of internship course credit during each of the two consecutive terms, the internship degree requirement is satisfied only upon completion of the six term hours.

 All internships are negotiated through the Perkins Intern Program Office.
 Students without existing employment at a suitable site for internship will be placed in a teaching congregation or agency setting appropriate to their degree track.
-The program requires at least 20 hours of ministry per week in the internship placement.
+The program requires at least 20 hours per week (inclusive of the Internship Seminar) of work in the internship placement.
+All interns receive a stipend.

 During the internship course, students do ministry under supervision and reflect theologically on their experiences.
 As the interns become more competent and self-confident in carrying out the tasks of ministry and gain theological, emotional and spiritual maturity in their understanding of it, they prepare themselves to provide resourceful, faithful Christian leadership in the world.

-The Perkins Intern Program faculty partners with staff and laity at congregations and agencies to provide supportive supervision for students during internship.
+The Perkins Intern Program faculty partners with staff and laity at congregations and agencies and with mental health professionals experienced in church family systems to provide supportive supervision for students during internship.
 The mentor and lay teaching committee assigned to each intern receive orientation and training as part of the intern program.

 Internship begins with a required two-day Intern Orientation conducted in August by the intern faculty.